cefn/cvnext/README.md

 The resulting PDF can be previewed dynamically in the page and optionally downloaded.

-To experiment, please use the Chrome browser.
+To experiment, please use a desktop Chrome browser.
 A snapshot of the SPA is published at https://cefn.com/cv

 A standard PDF CV without filtering or summarisation is available at https://cefn.com/blog/files/cv.pdf

 The project is written in Typescript using NextJS, React and my own state-management solution [@lauf/lauf-store](https://www.npmjs.com/package/@lauf/lauf-store).
 It is published as a static, purely-client-side Single Page Application.

-Multi-platform support, decent media queries, breakpoints or fully responsive controls to target e.g. Mobile, Tablet is unlikely and not worth it for this experimental testing ground.
+Multi-platform support (any non-Chrome, non-Firefox or mobile browsers) is unlikely and not worth it for this experimental testing ground.

 ## Reference commands